Do You Need A Website Redesign?

 4. Update Content

 One of the best things to help generate web traffic is freshly updated content.
 I personally update my website often.
-If you have had your site for a number of years then you most likely have not updated much content.
-Redesigning your site affords you a chance to revamp our written content.
+If you have had your website for a number of years then you most likely have not updated much content.
+Redesigning your site affords you a chance to revamp your written content.
 Every industry changes, it is important to keep your image fresh and on the cutting-edge.
-Search engines also LOVE site updates, they will not highly rank a site that looks like it may be abandoned.
+Search engines also LOVE website updates, they will not highly rank a site that looks like it may be abandoned.
 Updating content shows that you are very much alive, kicking, and evolving.
-A good blog can help solve this, but it must be an onsite blog to do so.